mseminatore/firth/README.md

 which seems to be in the spirit of Forth word naming.
 So that is what I've documented here.

-That said, I am still actively debating whether to use the Golang `fn`, Swift's `func`, Javascript's `function` or Python's `def` as a replacement for `:`.
+That said, I am still actively debating whether to use the Rust `fn`, Swift's `func`, Javascript's `function` or Python's `def` as a replacement for `:`.
 For now they all exist to see which feels better.
 If you have strong opinions please let me know.
 You can configure the defaults in